 Engineered to provide a reusable on-metal tagging solution that

-operates reliably in the harshest industrial environments
+operates reliably in the harshest environments

 Two footprints with the same thin profile, for the right fit